The Role of Nutrition in Dentistry

 Nutrition plays a pivotal role in oral health.
 The foods we consume can either promote dental health or contribute to oral diseases.

 Certain nutrients are essential for maintaining healthy teeth and gums.
-They help in the formation and maintenance of oral tissues, fight off infections, and aid in the healing process.
+They help form and sustain oral tissues, fight off infections, and aid in the healing process.

 • Calcium and phosphorus are crucial for strong teeth.